dfsantos-source/Bite-Mates/server/eventbus/README.md

 ### Interactions and Events:

-The eventbus interacts with all of the services and events, as it will take in all of the events that any services sends.
+The event-bus interacts with all of the services and events, as it will take in all of the events that any services sends.
 It will then process those events and send them to any service that has subscribed to that event.

 ### Endpoints